 How Online Casino Licensing Works

-The vast bulk of gaming sites on the Internet obtain a license from one of the licensing agencies list below.
+The vast bulk of gaming sites on the Internet obtain a license from one of the licensing agencies listed below.
 If a site doesn’t have licensing, we recommend you avoid the website altogether.
-If it cannot take the trouble to obtain a license, it is untrustworthy and probably illegitimate.
+If it cannot take the trouble to obtain a license, it is a red flag and possibly illegitimate.

 Tip: Double-Check an Online Casino’s License